alexzaitsev/apk-dependency-graph/README.md

 ## Usage

 ### Fast way
 I've prepared helpful scripts for you.
-All you need to do is to clone this repository (or download and unpack release archive) and type the next command in your command line:
+All you need to do is to download and unpack [the latest release](https://github.com/alexzaitsev/apk-dependency-graph/releases) and type the next command in your command line:

 *For Windows*:
 ```